dsacri/WDWorm-compiled/README.md

 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 434434223 - SFB 1461.

 ## License
-The code in this repository is under the BY-NC-SA Creative Commons license as specified by the LICENSE file.
+The code in this repository is under the CC-BY 4.0 Creative Commons license as specified by the LICENSE file.